Deborah Dugan: Recording Academy presidency and settlement

 In response to the outrage over the low female representation at the 2018 Grammys and then-CEO/President Neil Portnow's comment that women musicians needed to "step up" in order to achieve parity, an 18-person task force led by Time's Up co-founder Tina Tchen was created to study the Recording Academy's problems and make recommendations.
-After a search, on May 8, 2019, its board of trustees confirmed that Dugan would be its next president and CEO.
-She began her tenure on August 1, 2019, succeeding Portnow.
-Dugan was the first woman president of the $60M nonprofit, and her contract was for three years.
+From 2013 to 2018, 9.3 percent of the nominees in the five major Grammy Awards categories were women.
+After a search, in May 2019, its board of trustees confirmed that Dugan would be its next president and CEO.
+She began her tenure in August 2019, succeeding Portnow, becoming the first woman president of the $60M nonprofit, and her contract was for three years.

+In April 2018, 20 percent of the Recording Academy's voting members identified as women; Dugan aimed to double female voters by 2025.
+She also stated the Academy mismangaged its finances and practiced vote-fixing.

-On January 16, 2020, Dugan was relieved of her duties and placed on administrative leave, accused of bullying her assistant, whom she inherited from Portnow, resulting in the assistant taking a leave of absence.
-Recording Academy Chairman Harvey Mason Jr. took over as interim president and CEO.
+On January 16, 2020, Dugan was abruptly relieved of her duties and placed on administrative leave, accused of bullying her assistant, whom she inherited from Portnow.
+The assistant made a leave of absence, and Recording Academy Chairman Harvey Mason Jr., whom had been working with Dugan, took over as interim president and CEO.
 In response, Dugan made claims that the organization was complicit in corruption, citing "voting irregularities, financial mismanagement, 'exorbitant and unnecessary' legal bills, and conflicts of interest involving members of the academy's board, executive committee and outside lawyers".
 On March 2, 2020, the Recording Academy announced that it had officially fired her.
 A letter was sent to its members informing them of the action taken by its board of trustees.
 The organization also tightened their conflict of interest rules that June.

-In April 2021, the Recording Academy eliminated its secret voting committees that existed for 28 years.
+In April 2021, the Recording Academy eliminated its secret voting committees that had existed for 28 years.

 Within two months, it had settled with Dugan for an undisclosed amount.

+Beyond Type 1

+In April 2022, she was named CEO of diabetes nonprofit Beyond Type 1 cofounded by singer Nick Jonas and Juliet de Baubigny.
+Dugan has overseen organizational transformation for the world's largest digital community for diabetes.
+In November 2025, Beyond Type 1 celebrated its 10th anniversary at the Ziegfeld Theater in New York City.
+That year it gave grants to Glucose Guide, Diabetes Insights, Mobile Healthcare Association, Mobile Care Chicago, Hip Hop Public Health, and the Morehouse School of Medicine H.E.A.L.
+Clinic to grow mobile health and telehealth services, and host community-based screening and education events with partners in cities including Tampa, Florida, Miami, Los Angeles, Washington, D.C., New York, Denver, Atlanta, Chicago, Detroit, and Dallas.

+In India, Beyond Type 1 has given grants to local partners to amplify efforts in high-need regions, Delhi-NCR, Rajasthan, Maharashtra, Tamil Nadu.
+Programs raise awareness of the signs of diabetes, provide education and training for schools, communities, and healthcare providers, and construct support networks.